The following are the requirements for the medical certification of aircrew, including guidance material issued by the UK CAA Medical Department.

 Requests for authorisation must be submitted to the CAA Medical Department.

-(c) Successful completion of the Basic Course in Aviation Medicine at King’s College, London would be accepted for this purpose, but other formal or informal training / experience will also be considered.
+- Successful completion of the Basic Course in Aviation Medicine (BCAM) at King’s College, London would be acceptable for this purpose, other Aviation Medicine training or experience may be considered upon application.